Gelman Family Law Lawyers

 At Gelman & Associates – our team of experienced divorce lawyers have been helping Ontarians with their divorces and separation matters for over 20 years.
 We take the time to listen to the needs of our clients in order to deliver the highest level of legal representation and resolve matters expeditiously.

 If you or a loved one need legal assistance with respect to your divorce – contact our law firm to book a consultation with a member of our legal team.
-While our main office is located in North York – we also have consultation offices in downtown Toronto, Aurora, Grimsby, Barrie, Mississauga, Scarborough and Whitby which require you to book an appointment with us beforehand.
+While our main office is located in North York – we also have consultation offices in Aurora, Grimsby, Barrie, Mississauga, Scarborough and Whitby which require you to book an appointment with us beforehand.
 Contact us today to schedule a consultation with a member of our legal team.

 Please be advised that this article contains legal information and not legal advice.
 Consult with a lawyer about the specific facts in your matter to determine what is legally advisable.